Best Of16 min read

 Cons:

-• No direct indexing unless at very high balances
+• No direct indexing unless you hit very high balances

-• Premium tier is expensive relative to competitors
+• Premium tier pricing gets pricey relative to competitors

 • No individual stock picking